The Insufficient Kitchen

 DSC_0191

 Place baking sheet in the oven and allow tomatoes to slowly dry out.
-This will take about two hours.
-You want them to become chewy, but not completely crisped.
-Some may be ready before others; remove them to a plate.
+This will take roughly two hours.
+Tomatoes should become chewy, but not completely crisped.
+Some tomatoes may be ready before others; remove these to a plate.

-Sterilize two half-pint jars by washing them in very hot, soapy water.
-I rinse the jars under the hot tap using tongs, then place them in the oven to dry.
+Sterilize two 8 ounce/227 g jars by washing them in very hot, soapy water.
+I use tongs to grasp the jars and hold them under the hot tap, then place them in the oven to dry.
+You could also sterilize the jars using the dishwasher hot cycle.

 While the jars dry, wash and dry jar lids and bands.
 Use hot soapy water and dry with a clean, non-linting dishtowel.

 Once the jars are dry, remove one from the oven using tongs.
 Place jar on heatproof surface.
 I use a wooden cutting board.
 Sprinkle sea salt in the bottom of the jar.
-Lightly layer in tomatoes until jar is half-full.
+Lightly layer tomatoes until jar is quarter full.
 Do not pack tightly.
-Add a sprinkling of salt.
-Fill jar, leaving half-inch headspace at top.
-Add a little more salt; in total you’ll use about ¾ teaspoon per jar.
-The salt is there for flavor, so don’t panic over measuring.
+Add quarter teaspoon salt.

 Jars keep, refrigerated, up to a year.